OffchainLabs/stylus-workshop-rust-solidity/README.md

 This repo contains an example of 3 contracts (an ERC-721 contract and an Art contract both written in Rust, and an ERC-20 contract written in Solidity) interacting with each other.

 The ERC-721 contract contains a basic Rust implementation of the standard, which calls the external Art contract to generate the image when invoking the `tokenURI` method.
-It is based on the [Stylus workshop NFT](https://github.com/OffchainLabs/stylus-workshop-nft/) and the [Stylus ERC721](https://github.com/gvladika/stylus-erc721/) implementations.

 The Art contract contains a Rust implementation of a basic generative art algorithm that draws an image with different colors depending on the address and the token id being passed as inputs.
 It is based on the [Stylus workshop NFT](https://github.com/OffchainLabs/stylus-workshop-nft/) implementation.